 Training for a marathon and training for an ultramarathon aren’t all that different.

-These back-to-back runs get your legs, your body, and your mind used to running on tired legs, without doing a single super long-distance run (which can up your injury risk and honestly, would just take forever).
+These back-to-back long runs get your legs, your body, and your mind used to running on tired legs, without doing a single super long-distance run (which can up your injury risk and honestly, would just take forever).

 I usually try to make at least one of these marathon-distance training runs an actual marathon (just to make it a little more fun).
 No matter how many times I register for a marathon as a training run, it never feels any less odd.